Introduction

 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- The representation of mothers in young adult literature
+- The depiction of mothers in contemporary young adult literature.

-- The influence of sociological and feminist perspectives on understanding motherhood
+- The influence of societal changes and feminist perspectives on the understanding of motherhood.

 Zusammenfassung der Kapitel (Chapter Summaries)